-Soft & Fluffy Cinnamon Rolls always taste better when they are fresh and preservative free.
-Why overpay for a cinnamon roll when they are so easy to make at home?
+Cinnamon Rolls always taste better when they are fresh and preservative free.
+Why overpay for a cinnamon roll when they are so easy to make at home with our recipe for soft and fluffy Bread Machine Cinnamon Rolls?

-This recipe uses a bread machine for the dough.
+This cinnamon roll recipe uses a bread machine for the dough.
 Most of the hard work is being done for me.

 Besides doing the hard work for me, a bread machine acts as a humidified proofer, keeping my dough moist as it rises.